 The Irken race in Invader Zim look down on every other species, act superior, insult them openly and even enslave them.

-Anti-Mutant bigotry is also a major subplot in an episode of Iron Man Armored Adventures.
+Even Pepper feels a little of this due to an understandable fear of mutants.
+Naturally she's over it by the episode's end.
 To drive the racism parallels home, Rhodey is the one to shout down Pepper for being ignorant after she expresses some questionable views on Mutant rights.

 In the Monster High webisodes, various monster types (vampires vs werewolves; seawater creatures vs freshwater creatures) traditionally do not get along well.
 Monster society seems to be separate from human society, too, and schools are also segregated.
 Not only are monster schools separate from human schools, but monster schools themselves are classified according to monster type.
 The titular school is the first school open to all types of monsters.